stefanbirkner/fake-sftp-server-rule/README.md

 This rule starts a server before your test and stops it afterwards.

-You can interact with the SFTP server by using the SFTP protocol with password authentication.
-By default the server accepts every pair of username and password, but you can restrict it to specific pairs.

-    public class TestClass {
-      @Rule
-      public final FakeSftpServerRule sftpServer = new FakeSftpServerRule() .addUser("username", "password");

-      ...
-    }

-It is also possible to do this during the test using the same method.

 By default the SFTP server listens on an auto-allocated port.
 During the test this port can be obtained by `sftpServer.getPort()`.
 It can be changed by calling `setPort(int)`.
 If you do this from within a test then the server